equipe22/pymedext_core/README.md

 ## Add an Annotator
 if you want to expand PyMedExt and add a new Annotator.
-First you need create a new class which extend the annotators.Annotator class.
+Firstly, create a class which extend the annotators.Annotator class.
 After that you will need to extend two functions.

 - __init__